7-Minute Poetry Challenge Kelly Bennett 7-Minute Poetry Challenge Kelly Bennett

 Start writing!

-*Cindy Faughnan and I began this 7-Minute Poetry Challenge 3200-ish days ago.
+**Cindy Faughnan and I began this 7-Minute Poetry Challenge more days ago that I can count.
 We now take turns creating our own prompts to share with you.
 If you join us in the 7-Minute Poetry Challenge let us know by posting the title, a note, or if you want, the whole poem in the comments.

 Click on Fishbowl link below and sign up to receive email notifications from Kelly's blog (aka The Fishbowl):